RodCyb3Dev/weather_app/README.md

 Or

-1. **cd server** dir and run `docker build -t weatherapp_backend . && docker run --rm -i -p 9000:9000 --name weatherapp_backend -t weatherapp_backend` Or `docker build -t weather-app-backend .` and then `docker run weatherapp_backend`
+1. **cd server** dir and run `docker build -t weatherapp_backend . && docker run --rm -i -p 9000:9000 --name weatherapp_backend -t weatherapp_backend` Or `docker build -t weather_app_backend .` and then `docker run weatherapp_backend`

 2. **cd client** dir then run `docker build -t weatherapp_frontend . && docker run --rm -i --name weatherapp_frontend -t weatherapp_frontend`

-.
-If it doesn't, remember to check your api key first.
+* If it doesn't, remember to check your api key first.

 * Add a **docker-compose.yml** -file connecting the frontend and the backend, enabling running the app in a connected set of containers.

 * The developers are still keen to run the app and its pipeline on their own computers.
 Share the development files for the container by using volumes, and make sure the containers are started with a command enabling hot reload.

 ### Weatherapp - Dockerized
-Final result - uses Docker
+* Final result - uses Docker-compose

 1. Make sure you have docker installed and running on your computer
-2. Run `docker-compose up` ( you may have to run `docker-compose up --build` for the first setup phase)
+2. Run `docker-compose up` ( To rebuild this image you must use `docker-compose build` or `docker-compose up --build` for the first setup phase).
 3. You must add your own API key in the `docker-compose.yml` file under environment to connect to OpenWeatherMap API.
 4. You will also need to update Line 9 in backend/src/index.js to your client app port (i.e. 3001)